 The Everest Base Camp has two primary sections, namely, the South and the North Base Camp.
-While the South Base Camp lies at an altitude of 5,363 meters in Nepal, the North Base Camp is technically in Tibet at an altitude of 5,150 meters.
+While the South Base Camp lies at an altitude of 5,363 meters in Nepal, normally it will complet with in 14 days.But the North Base Camp is technically in Tibet at an altitude of 5,150 meters.
 Trekkers and mountain climbers have historically used these camps as acclimatization locations before ascending further up Mount Everest or while coming down after an Everest trek.
-'Sherpas' (local guides for Mount Everest Treks) and porters carry supplies to these camps for trekkers.
+'Sherpas' (local guides for Mount Everest Trek) and porters carry supplies to these camps for trekkers.
 These base camps serve as a point where trekkers stop to get accustomed to the high altitude and mountain weather.
 At times, these stays may be extended to several days depending on how long you take to adjust to the altitude and what the weather conditions are like.

 Once you have an idea of where and when you want to go, you can go ahead and pick a trekking group with your preferred tour organizer.
 Look for an active adventure tour company that offers not only comprehensive information about several Himalayas treks but also ensures you are can enjoy your awesome journey with like-minded travelers.
 An experienced will take enjoy all of your traveling needs are taken care of behind the scenes while the guides take you on your amazing adventures and make your experience truly one of a lifetime!